 - An early foundation in S.T.E.A.M. (see Division Coordinator Letter) with:

 - a focused science program that begins in Pre-K in the newly built Lower School science lab

 - technology introduction in Pre-K with iPads available for each student and laptop integration starting in 2nd grade

 - music and art classes with Lower School specific teachers and teaching spaces also starting in Pre-K

-- Regular morning meetings designed to promote community-building, which allows our students to learn what it is like to be part of something bigger than themselves.
+- All grades morning meetings -- designed to promote community-building, which allows our students to learn what it is like to be part of something bigger than themselves.

 - Community Service – Beginning in Pre-K, students are engaged in grade- and division-level hands-on, student-initiated, and student-driven community service projects throughout the year.
 Learn more about Community Service at Oakwood.